verbascun/web-reverse-resistor-finder/readme.md

-# The goal of this app is to find an odd valued resistor thru joining other resistors in different configuration.
+# Goal of this app is to find an odd valued resistor thru joining other resistors in different configuration.

 ## How to use?
 All you have to do is enter desired resistor value and calculator will show you how to obtain this resistance using 2 resistors in parallel or series configuration.